hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 If you are used to Java or other C languages, you may be thinking I erroneously omitted some semicolons [;] to terminate some statements.
 In AWK, semicolons [;] are used to divide multiple statements in an action block, NOT to terminate every line, like in Java or C languages.
 Think of AWK’s usage of the semicolon [;] in action block similar to how it is used in ‘for’ loop headers in Java and C [(initialization; loop conditional; update)] Notice in the ‘for' loop we do not terminate the update section in the semicolon [;].

-When finished, hit [esc] then [:x!] to save and exit VIM.
-Now we run the program from a file from the command line we just have to use this command.
+When finished, we run the program from a file from the command line we just have to use this command.

 		awk -f "filename.ext" inputfile.ext